avinashvermaaa/Indieflix/README.md

 Website :- https://avinashvermaaa.github.io/Indieflix/

-Indieflix is a OTT platform for binge watching all the latest Movies Anime and Web series.
+Indieflix is an OTT platform for binge watching all the latest Movies Anime and Web series.